SpringMIST2025/SpringMIST2025.github.io/README.md

 We hope to stream the meeting via Zoom for members of the MIST community who are unable to make it to Leicester.
 This will be on a best effort basis, so virtual attendance will be free.
 More details about virtual attendance will be provided nearer the time.

 ## Accommodation
 Accommodation should be booked separately to registration.
 We recommend that you book accommodation at the conference venue, [College Court](https://collegecourt.co.uk/).
-Accommodation at College Court will be available to book from the 20th January – please use the code `SPRINGMIST 2025` when checking out.
+Accommodation at College Court will be available to book shortly – please use the code `SPRINGMIST 2025` when checking out.

 There are a limited number of rooms reserved for conference attendees, so we recommend booking early!